Bladder and Bowel Health Program

 We partner with your child's primary care provider to get complete information about your child’s condition and provide the best treatment for their bowel and bladder issues.

-In 2019, Seattle Children’s was named to the U.S. News & World Report Honor Roll of the country’s 10 best pediatric hospitals.
+Seattle Children's is named among U.S. News & World Report's best pediatric hospitals in the nation, which means your child will be cared for by the very best.
 Our urology and gastroenterology programs are the top-ranked programs in the Northwest, and are among the best in the nation.

 - Getting a correct diagnosis is the first step toward improving your child's condition.
 We have a broad range of test options.
 We evaluate your child and decide the right tests to help identify their problem.